Onr/Council-GAN/README.md

 # GAN-Council
-implementation of our paper Breaking the Cycle - Colleagues are all you need
+Implementation of our paper Breaking the Cycle - Colleagues are all you need
 ### Paper
 [Ori Nizan](https://onr.github.io/) , [Ayellet Tal](http://webee.technion.ac.il/~ayellet/),
 **[Breaking the Cycle - Colleagues are all you need](https://arxiv.org/abs/1911.10538 "Breaking the cycle -- Colleagues are all you need")**